-Penn E&R was awarded a $61,500 channel restoration project located in Montgomery County, Pennsylvania.
-The 120’ section of existing channel was in an eroded condition which was directly impacting an existing transmission pole and guy wire anchor.
-Penn E&R completed a channel restoration design which included establishing stable bank slopes and incorporating combination of rock riprap and Turf Reinforcement Mat (TRM)/vegetation as permanent stabilization.
-Penn E&R also worked with the PADEP regional office to obtain an emergency permit to complete the work in a timely manner.
+For this channel restoration project, a 120-foot span of a channel was badly eroded and was directly impacting an existing transmission pole and guy wire anchor.
+Penn E&R completed a channel restoration design, which included establishing stable bank slopes and incorporating a combination of rock riprap, Turf Reinforcement Mat, and vegetation to stabilize the stream.
+Penn E&R also worked with the Pennsylvania Department of Environmental Protection (PADEP) to obtain an emergency permit to complete the work in a timely manner.
 Penn E&R completed the construction of the restoration project including the realignment and installation of stabilization measures.

 Construction of the project was completed in December of 2015.
-Vegetation was established in the spring of 2016 and the channel is currently functioning in a stable condition.
+Vegetation was established in the spring of 2016 and the channel is functioning in stable condition.

-- Coodination with the PADEP Regional Office to Obtain an Emergency Permit
+- Coordination with the PADEP regional office to obtain an emergency permit

 - Construction of restored channel, including realignment and installation of stabilization measures